Paul R. Haeder

 In addition to his sports medicine surgery, Dr. Haeder also performs shoulder, knee and anterior hip replacements to help the aging athlete after a lifetime of activity has taken its toll.
 He is also one of a few surgeons north of Seattle who treat hip labrum tears, and who perform PRP injections.

-Dr. Haeder moves to Whatcom County with his wife Amanda, who grew up in Ferndale, and his 3 children.
+Dr. Haeder moved to Whatcom County with his wife Amanda, who grew up in Ferndale, and his 3 children.
 When not at work he enjoys exploring the outdoors with his family, playing soccer, skiing, CrossFit, hiking and biking.